-Coffee: Which is high in caffeine and acts as a natural diuretic.
+Coffee: This is high in caffeine and acts as a natural diuretic.
 With no additives, coffee will not break fast.

 Tea: Unsweetened tea or herbal teas are beneficial as they can provide additional benefits such as reducing bloating and helping with sleep and gut health.
 Green Tea, Black Tea, and Chamomile teas are some of the recommended options.

 Sweeteners: Artificial sweeteners can be consumed during intermittent fasting in moderation.
-However, they may increase craving and appetite.
+However, they may increase cravings and appetite.
 Natural sweeteners, such as stevia are also recommended.

-Alcohol is unlikely to greatly impede the intermittent fasting process.
+Alcohol is unlikely to impede the intermittent fasting process significantly.
 However, it does depend on the amount and the type of alcoholic drink consumed.
-Meals should never be replaced with an alcoholic drink and drinks should stay within the eating window.
-It is also important to hydrate with water before and after drinking alcohol.
+Meals should never be replaced with alcoholic beverages, and drinks should stay within the eating window.
+It is also essential to hydrate with water, and other zero-calorie drinks are also essential to intermittent fasting before and after drinking alcohol.